V-Liss/V-Liss/README.md

 I am a backend developer specializing in core application logic, algorithms, custom physics, and pure mathematical programming.

 I work mostly within the codebase window (**Vanilla C++**) to build lightweight, lightning-fast modules that drop straight into existing systems without adding external bloat or unneeded dependencies.
+The only frameworks I use are Docker for its versatility, and Roblox because of my experience with it.

 I am language agnostic and can work with all other traditional languages (Python, JavaScript, etc.), but the principle regarding dependencies persists.